coderolls/coderolls-blog/_posts/git/2022-10-29-git-cheat-sheet.md

 git commit -a
 ```

-How to make changes in last commit
+How to make changes in the last commit

 ```bash
 git commit --amend